thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/05-crud-with-ngResource.desc.md

 ### Assignment

-Refactor your todo app from the previous lesson to use `ngResource`.
+Refactor your pirate app from the previous exercise to use `ngResource`.
 Your backend should be the exact same, but your client side code should remove all traces of `$http` and use `ngResource` and its built in methods (as well as a custom update method) instead.